Figueres Dalí Museum

-Figueres Dali Museum is located approximately 140km from Barcelona and is home to the fantastically surreal Dali museum.
+Figueres Dalí Museum is located approximately 140km from Barcelona and is home to the fantastically surreal Dali museum.
 Salvador Dalí was a renowned surrealist painter born in Figueres in 1904.
-The museum was built on the ruins of a former theatre and converted into what you see today – a bizarre yet amazing mix of the weird and wonderful creations from the mind of Dalí.
+The museum was built from the ruins of a former theatre and converted into what you see today – a bizarre yet amazing mix of the weird and wonderful creations from the mind of Dalí.
 The Dali Museum is the second most visited museum in Spain, after the Prado.
 Whether you are passionate about art or whether you just have a passing interest in Dali, this is an essential day trip from Barcelona.

-The exterior walls are covered in Catalan bread decorations made of plaster and on top of the museum, it is beautifully decorated with golden mannequins and giant eggs.
+The exterior walls are covered in Catalan bread decorations made of plaster and on top of the museum it is beautifully decorated with golden mannequins and giant eggs.
 Even those who are not usually inspired by art museums cannot help but enjoy the works on show here.
 It is an extremely fun museum to explore for all the family and for all ages.

-Upon entrance of the museum if you go to the patio, you can view the Cadillac, and on top of the hood of the car is a mesmerizing and rather creative sculpture of a woman.
+Upon entrance of the museum if you go to the patio, you can view the Cadillac, and on top of the hood of the car is a mesmerising and rather creative sculpture of a woman.
 You can view the exterior wall that contains many more gold mannequins.

 There are approximately 5 stories in the circular building, all filled with Dali’s artwork.
-Upon exit of the building, it is almost as if the building was made to be difficult to leave, which is maybe exactly what the artist intended for.
+Upon exit of the building it is almost as if the building was made to be difficult to leave, which is maybe exactly what the artist intended for.
 You can exit through the basement gift store, where you can also purchase souvenirs on the way out.
 There is also the Dali Jewels Museum you can visit which is just around the corner from the museum.

 The queues at the Dali Museum can be quite long during high season so, it is advisable to take an early train from Barcelona to avoid long waiting times.